Riya0305/Personal-Portfolio/README.md

-# Personal Portfolio
+# Personal Portfolio - Riya Jain

-* Hello!
+ Hello!
 My name is Riya Jain, I'm a third year computer science student at CSUF.
 This is my personal portfolio.